Missing You (Soul II Soul song)

-"Missing You" is a song by British Contemporary R&B band Soul II Soul, released in November 1990 as the fourth and last single from their second album, Vol. II: 1990 – A New Decade (1990).
-It features American singer-songwriter Kym Mazelle and was a top 30 hit in Ireland and the UK.
-Outside Europe, it peaked at number nine in Zimbabwe, number 39 on the Billboard Dance Club Songs chart in the US and number 166 in Australia.
-A black-and-white music video was produced to promote the single.
-It shows Mazelle and Jazzie B dancing together on a dancefloor while performing it.
+"Missing You" is a song by British Contemporary R&B band Soul II Soul, released in November 1990 by 10 Records as the fourth and last single from their second album, Vol. II: 1990 – A New Decade (1990).
+It features American singer-songwriter Kym Mazelle on lead vocals and Lamya on background vocals.
+Mazelle co-wrote the lyrics with Jazzie B and Simon Law and the song was produced by Jazzie B and Nellee Hooper.
+It became a top-20 hit in Luxembourg and a top-30 hit in Ireland and the UK.
+Outside Europe, it peaked at number nine in Zimbabwe, number 39 on the US Billboard Dance Club Play chart and number 166 in Australia.
+The accompanying music video was shot in black-and-white, depicting Mazelle and Jazzie B dancing together on a dancefloor.

 Critical reception

 Alex Henderson from AllMusic described "Missing You" as a "sleek urban/dance/neo-soul groove".
-Bill Coleman from Billboard named it one of the "special moments" from the album.
-Another editor, Larry Flick, found that it places guest diva Kym Mazelle within a down-tempo R&B/house groove, saying, "A tad slow for peak-hour play, but just perfect for early-a.m. sets."
+Bill Coleman from Billboard magazine named it one of the "special moments" from the album.
+Another Billboard editor, Larry Flick, found that it places guest diva Kym Mazelle within a down-tempo R&B/house groove, saying, "A tad slow for peak-hour play, but just perfect for early-a.m. sets."
 Ernest Hardy from Cashbox complimented the chorus of the song.
-Pan-European magazine Music & Media felt that it's "somewhat similar" to their 1989 hit "Keep On Movin'", noting further that this is "another strong contender from the masters of club music."
+Pan-European magazine Music & Media felt it's "somewhat similar" to their 1989 hit "Keep On Movin'", noting further that this is "another strong contender from the masters of club music."

 Selina Webb from Music Week called it "a safe bet", complimenting Mazelle's "strident soul vocal and loads of sophisticated groove techniques."
 She added that "this will chart highly".
 Paolo Hewitt from NME remarked that "House chanteuse" Kym Mazelle "hits the highs" on the track.
 A reviewer from People Magazine named it one of the "winners" of the album, on which Mazelle "gets to belt it out".
 Tom Doyle from Smash Hits described it as an "ace tune", that sounds "a bit" like "Keep On Movin'".
 He concluded that it "definitely deserves to be a single".